Welcome to Year 3 and 4!

 Here you will find the homework for each term.
 You will also find the termly KIRFS.

 Spellings will be given weekly.
 Math homework will be given fortnightly.
 These are handed out on Thursdays and will be due in the following Tuesdays.
-Your child is tested on their spellings (ones they received for homework) on Tuesdays or Wednesdays.

 Please listen to your child read each day and record this in their reading record.
 Your child can gain extra dojos for reading and reaching target planets.
 They could also receive a Headteacher's certificate in Good News Assembly!

 Here you will find an overarching view of what the children will be taught over their time in Year 3 and Year 4.
 As we have mixed age year groups, we work on a two year rolling cycle to ensure that all of the National Curriculum Objectives are covered across the two years.
+Currently, from September 2025 until July 2026, we are on Cycle A.

 Year 3 and Year 4 Cycle A (2023, 2025, 2027)